triploc/gencall/README.md

 ### Multi-Format Responses

 A call may support multiple formats with the `call.formats(... formats)` directive and the `res.respond(data, template)` method.
 The `call.defaultFormat(format)` directive can be used to specify a default format when no `Accept` header is present.
+The `formats` and `defaultFormat` directives can also be set at the `router` level and will be inherited by `calls` that do not override these directives explicitly.

 ```javascript
 call.formats("json", "xml", "html")